Date of Degree

 Copyright 2013 Jesse Daniel Riordan

 Riordan, Jesse Daniel.
 "A forward genetics approach to identify molecular drivers of liver cancer using Sleeping Beauty mouse models."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.